Groestlcoin/eclair/README.md

 :warning: Eclair requires Groestlcoin Core 2.17.1 or higher.
 If you are upgrading an existing wallet, you need to create a new address and send all your funds to that address.

 Eclair needs a _synchronized_, _segwit-ready_, **_zeromq-enabled_**, _wallet-enabled_, _non-pruning_, _tx-indexing_ [Groestlcoin Core](https://github.com/groestlcoin/groestlcoin) node.
-Eclair will use any BTC it finds in the Bitcoin Core wallet to fund any channels you choose to open.
-Eclair will return BTC from closed channels to this wallet.
+Eclair will use any GRS it finds in the Groestlcoin Core wallet to fund any channels you choose to open.
+Eclair will return GRS from closed channels to this wallet.
 You can configure your Bitcoin Node to use either `p2sh-segwit` addresses or `bech32` addresses, Eclair is compatible with both modes.

 Run groestlcoind with the following minimal `groestlcoin.conf`: